-Breast milk attracts bacteria and mould growth.
+Breast milk attracts bacteria and mold growth.
 This means you need to regularly clean and sterilize your breast pump and feeding equipment.
 You’ll prevent your baby being exposed to infection or illness.

 - Soaps – You don’t need specialized soap as regular dish soap will do.
-Some moms prefer to use specialised breast milk soap as the high fat content of breast milk can leave a grease layer.
+Some moms prefer to use specialized breast milk soap as the high-fat content of breast milk can leave a grease layer.

-- Brush – Bottles and nipples have a lot of small edges, which harbour bacteria.
+- Brush – Bottles and nipples have a lot of small edges, which harbor bacteria.
 A bottle brush gets right into all those areas and rids them of hidden nasties.

 - Dry rack – Dissembles pumps and bottles can take up a lot of space to dry.
 A bottle drying rack is designed to hold all these small pieces in a compact space.